Truth and Beauty. Beauty and Truth. The truth is that beauty inspires me.

 Muse: Jessi June

-Capturing the experience of creation… When I paint, my creative process is documented with video, photography and we journal the art with online provenance.
+They are capturing the experience of creation.
+When I paint, I document my creative process with video and photography, and we journal the art with online provenance.
 I provide a certificate of authenticity with the artwork.
-In the case of commissioned art, when the painting is complete, we typically coordinate a very special unveiling event where the collector can share their rare, one of a kind masterpiece with family, friends, and guests.
-And for their enjoyment, we play the entire video of the process during the event.
+In the case of commissioned art, when the painting is complete, we typically coordinate an extraordinary unveiling event where the collector can share their rare, one-of-a-kind masterpiece with family, friends, and guests.
+And for their enjoyment, we play the entire process video during the event.
 The models also are invited to attend.

 Nexus on metal by A.D.
 Cook 2011 ©

 I’m grateful if my art makes an emotional connection with you.
-I get pleasure in others who also enjoy my art and share in its energy.
+I get pleasure from others who enjoy my art and share its energy.
 You can only get that from original art.
-And many things can be done in the creation of original artworks that cannot be duplicated.
-So, I focus my creative energies on creating, rather than re-creating.
-My art is truly unique and the experience is different with each viewing.
-Color shifting paints, special grinds within the metal, and a plethora of other powerful treatments ensure the uniqueness of each painting.
+And many things can be done to create original artworks that cannot be duplicated.
+So, I focus my creative energies on creating rather than re-creating.
+My art is unique, and the experience is different with each viewing.
+Color-shifting paints, special grinds within the metal, and many other powerful treatments ensure the uniqueness of each painting.

 “We must never forget that art is not a form of propaganda;